anniesky182/Probset3/README.md

-# Probset 3 – Computational Group Theory
+# Probset 3 – Geometric Foundations of data analysis

-This repository contains my work for **Problem Set 3** from the De Brún Summer School on Computational Group Theory.
+This repository contains my work for **Problem Set 3** Semester 1 of Geometric Fopundations of Data Analysis
 It showcases solutions implemented in Python using Jupyter Notebook.

 ## 📂 Contents